The Buddhist Way to Handle Anger (Without Suppressing It)

 Now that we understand the principle, we need practical action steps.
 The following three steps correspond to the Buddhist "Three Trainings" of discipline, concentration, and wisdom, helping you rapidly raise that firewall in the moment of anger.

-Step two is "Security Camera Perspective" (Observe), corresponding to Buddhist meditation (Samadhi).
-Try stepping out of that first-person immersive anger.
-Imagine yourself as a security camera in the corner of the room, calmly narrating: "Oh, there's an emotion called 'anger' passing through this body right now."
-When you separate "I" from "emotion," you're no longer emotion's slave.
+Step two is "Observer Mode" (Watch), corresponding to Buddhist meditation (Samadhi).
+Psychologists call this self-distancing, stepping out of your first-person perspective to observe yourself from the outside.
+Imagine yourself as a security camera in the corner of the room, calmly narrating: "There's an emotion called 'anger' passing through this body right now."
+When you separate "I" from "emotion," you're no longer its slave.

-Step three is "Compassionate Reframe" (Switch), corresponding to Buddhist "wisdom" (Prajna).
-Try seeing through the other person's fierce mask to the suffering and ignorance behind it.
-As the saying goes, "hateful people always have pitiful circumstances."
-When you understand with compassion that they're actually a victim struggling in their own emotions, the sense of opposition in your heart instantly transforms into deep calm.
+Step three is "Compassionate Reframe" (Shift), corresponding to Buddhist "wisdom" (Prajna).
+Try seeing through the other person's anger to the pain behind it.
+When someone lashes out, they're usually struggling with something themselves.
+When you recognize this, the sense of opposition in your heart transforms into something calmer, maybe even a touch of compassion.

 Emotional First Aid